• Joy of Music – Over 250 years of quality, innovation, and tradition

 • Violin Concerto in D minor

-Orchestra: Royal Stockholm Philharmonic Orchestra
+Orchestra: Royal Philharmonic Orchestra

 • Set Descending Direction